What equipment and clothing are required to speed skate?

 What are the time commitments?

 Recreation, Learn to Skate and Intro-6 may be up to 60 minutes per week on ice.
 Competitive sessions may be up to 90 minutes per week on ice, and Elite sessions are approximately 90 minutes on-ice and 90 minutes off-ice doing dryland.
-Elites may also skate one day per week in Kelowna for a nominal fee -- usually Thursdays.
+Competitive and Elite skaters may choose to skate one day per week in Kelowna for a nominal fee -- usually Thursdays.
 This allows for more ice access.

 Are there races and how far do we have to travel?

 Yes.
 Races occur throughout the season from September to March.
 Depending on the level of the skater, races may occur within the local region (Vernon, Kelowna, Kamloops) or may be available throughout the province or country depending on qualifying times.

 Do participants in speed skating have to race?